Faculty Profiles (I - L)

 Clinician, CMCC-Bronte Harbour Chiropractic Clinic

-Dr. Lishchyna actively participates in chiropractic research and has published her work in the Journal of the Canadian Chiropractic Association and other academic journals.
+Lishchyna actively participates in chiropractic research and has published her work in the Journal of the Canadian Chiropractic Association and other academic journals.
 She received the 2005 Australian Spinal Research Foundation Research Poster Award at the World Federation of Chiropractic Biennual Congress in Sydney, Australia.
-Most recently, Dr. Lishchyna presented her research at the 2007 World Federation of Chiropractic Biennual Congress in Vilamoura, Portugal.
+Most recently, she presented her research at the 2007 World Federation of Chiropractic Biennual Congress in Vilamoura, Portugal.

-Dr. Lishchyna is an active community volunteer.
-She was a member of the Board of Directors for the Peel Children’s Aid Society and a Steering Committee Member of the Mississauga Halton Local Health Intergration Network (LHIN).
-Currently, Dr. Lishchyna is member of the Steering Committee for the Mississauga Halton Infection Control Network and a member of the Primary Care Detailed Planning and Action Team of the Mississauga-Halton LHIN.
+She is an active community volunteer, was a member of the Board of Directors for the Peel Children’s Aid Society and a Steering Committee Member of the Mississauga Halton Local Health Intergration Network (LHIN).
+Currently, Lishchyna is member of the Steering Committee for the Mississauga Halton Infection Control Network and a member of the Primary Care Detailed Planning and Action Team of the Mississauga-Halton LHIN.

 Dennis Liu, BSc, MSc, DC